apple/foundationdb/documentation/sphinx/source/api-python.rst

 .. class:: FutureInt64

     Represents a future integer.
 You must call the :meth:`Future.wait()` method on this object to retrieve the integer.

+.. class:: FutureUInt64

+    Represents a future unsigned integer.
+You must call the :meth:`Future.wait()` method on this object to retrieve the unsigned integer.

 .. class:: FutureStringArray